-Established in 2016 and first awarded in 2017, the Steven Petrow LGBTQ Fellowship is open to writers, visual artists, and composers who self-identify as LGBTQ.
+Established in 2016 and first awarded in 2017, the Steven Petrow and Julie Petrow-Cohen LGBTQ+ Fellowship (renamed in 2023) is open to writers in any genre who self-identify as LGBTQ+.
 This juried fellowship is awarded on a competitive basis, and the selection is made based on the quality of the submitted work.
-The Petrow Fellowship provides a fully-funded, two-week residency at Mt.
-San Angelo, which includes a private bedroom with private bath, a separate individual studio, and meals in a community of cross-disciplinary artists.
+The Petrow Family Fellowship provides a fully-funded, two-week residency at Mt.
+San Angelo, which includes a private bedroom with private bath, a separate individual studio, and three meals a day in a community of cross-disciplinary artists.

 Length of Fellowship: Two weeks

-To be considered for a Steven Petrow Fellowship, complete the “Application for Mt.
-San Angelo Residencies,” selecting your fellowship interest in the first question.
+To be considered as a Steven Petrow LGBTQ+ Fellow, complete the “Application for Mt.
+San Angelo Residencies, VCCA in Virginia – Fall 2025,” selecting your fellowship interest in Question 2.

-Steven Petrow is an award-winning journalist and book author who is best known for his Washington Post and New York Times essays on aging, health, and civility.
-He’s the author of five books, including Steven Petrow’s Complete Gay & Lesbian Manners.
-His 2019 TED Talk (“3 Ways to Practice Civility”) has more than 1.6 million views, and his forthcoming book, Stupid Things I Won’t Do When I’m Old, will be published in 2021.
-Steven’s work has been published in Time, The Atlantic, The Daily Beast, the Los Angeles Times, and USA Today.
-Much of his work over the past decade has taken place at VCCA; he is grateful for the time, space, and magic at Mt.
+Steven Petrow and his late sister, Julie Petrow-Cohen, grew up in Forest Hills, New York, coming out to each other in their teens.
+Steven is an award-winning journalist and book author who is best known for his Washington Post and New York Times essays on aging, health, and civility.
+He’s the author of multiple books, including Stupid Things I Won’t Do When I Get Old and the forthcoming memoir, Joy To You And Me.
+His 2019 TED Talk (“3 Ways to Practice Civility”) has garnered nearly two million views.
+Much of his work over the past 15 years has taken place at VCCA; he is grateful for the time, space, and magic at Mt.
 San Angelo and currently serves as a member of the Board of Directors.
-Previously, Steven was the president of NLGJA: The Association of LGBTQ Journalists.
-He lives in Hillsborough, N.C.